 4. Francois Boucher, Madame de Pompadour

 Madame de Pompadour’s dog is not a happy one either.
 Clearly something startled him, or maybe he feels overwhelmed by the extremely rich green dress.
-She does pay him too much attention either, even though it is known she loved animals and was usually accompanied by a dog.
+Madame de Pompadour does not pay him too much attention either, even though we know she loved animals and was usually accompanied by a dog.
 Boucher depicts it here as if it is just another accessory, a thing to keep the boredom at bay, just like the book she’s holding or the letter on the table.
 Look at this dress, though, you can completely miss the dog in the dress’s rich waves.

 5. Pierre Auguste Renoir, Madame Georges Charpentier and her Children

-In this case we have a scene that, on one hand, is completely different, a painting of a happy and relaxed family.
-On the other hand, the pose of Madame Georges Charpentier closely resembles the assured pose of Madame de Pompadour, she also confidently owns the space around her.
-It is also interesting how the dog creates a counterpoint, an extremely bored or patient at that, to the Mme Charpentier’s dress.
-The dog here is shown as the friend of the family, its protector and ever patient member.
+In this case we have a scene that, on one hand, is completely different; a painting of a happy and relaxed family.
+On the other hand, the pose of Madame Georges Charpentier closely resembles the assured pose of Madame de Pompadour; she also confidently owns the space around her.
+It is also interesting how the dog creates a counterpoint, an extremely bored or patient one at that, to Mme Charpentier’s dress.
+The dog here is the friend of the family, its protector and ever patient member.

 6. Giovanni Boldini, Marchesa Luisa Casati with a greyhound

-Here the dog becomes a perfectly matched accessory, just take a look at this collar!
+Here the dog becomes a perfectly matched accessory, for example, just take a look at that collar!
 Its thin form underlined by the dramatic brushwork creates the basis of Marchesa’s elongated form.
-The painting is full of movement as if Casati stopped only for a second and is ready to storm off looking for another adventure any minute.
+The painting is full of movement as if Casati stopped only for a second and is ready to storm off, looking for another adventure at any moment.